v0.2.4

 # Binary at target/release/orca

-Port binding (one-time)
+Port binding (manual, without systemd)

 sudo setcap 'cap_net_bind_service=+ep' $(which orca)